datafold-dev/datafold/README.rst

       `tar.bz2 <https://gitlab.com/datafold-dev/datafold/-/archive/master/datafold-master.tar.bz2>`__,
       `tar <https://gitlab.com/datafold-dev/datafold/-/archive/master/datafold-master.tar>`__)

-2. Install *datafold* from the root folder of the repository with
+2. Install *datafold* from the repository with

    .. code-block:: bash

        python setup.py install

-   Add the :code:`--user` flag to install the package and dependencies for the current user only.
+   Optionally, add a :code:`--user` flag to install the package and dependencies for the current user only.

 Dependencies
 ============

-The *datafold* dependencies are managed in `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with the package manager ``pip``.
-Note that the tests and tutorials require further dependencies which are managed in `requirements-dev.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements-dev.txt>`__.
+The *datafold* dependencies are managed in the file `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install during *datafold* installation.
+The tests and tutorials require further dependencies which are managed in `requirements-dev.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements-dev.txt>`__.

 *datafold* integrates with common packages from the